Iadvd/RetrocomputingZXSpectrum/MuCho128Beta/README.md

 FEATURE 3: The extra RAM bank images can have the desired height without limit, it does not matter if you have an image of 15,17,18 screen cells of height (that is 15 cells = 15*8 pixels of length).
 The text will be located at the proper position under the image.
 Just have in mind that if the image is way too long you will break the menu, but you will notice that when you test the .tap file.
 If happens, just reduce the height of the image.
 Just take care of the [RULE OF THE EMPTINESS] I mentiond before.

 And that is all, making a good use of the images at the RAM banks and images you will liberate a good amount of bytes of the 48k base memory, and that means, more texts, more conditions, a longer game.

+Important: MuCho 128k engine,apart from its own engine space which is fixed, reserves around 2k of base memory to be able to call the assembly routines that are able to active musics, load images frombanks etc. For that reason, the "free" available space that MuCho states that is still available to create a game (this is inside the standard MuCho 48k messages that appear when the game is created) must be always over (or around) 2k.
+If it is less than that space, probably the tap file will not work at all.

 --------------------------------------------------------------------------